bhomaidan1990/diplib/doc/src/DIPimage/04_dip_image.md

 The method `numtensorel` returns the number of tensor elements, and the method `tensorsize` returns the size of the tensor.

+!!! todo
-\todo Document how to set and change the tensor shape.
+    Document how to set and change the tensor shape.

 To get the array at a single pixel, use the `double` function:
 `c(0,0)` is a tensor image with a single pixel, and `double(c(0,0))` is